Inlays and Onlays

 Inlays and onlays are dental restorations utilized by a select variety of dental practitioners.
 In particular cases, inlays and onlays are a conservative option to dental crowns.
 Likewise referred to as indirect fillings, inlays and onlays offer a well-fitting, stronger, longer enduring reparative option to dental caries or comparable damage.
-These remediations are helpful from both an esthetic and practical point of view.
+These remediations are helpful from both an aesthetic and practical point of view.

-Inlays and onlays can typically be used in place of conventional dental fillings to treat dental cavity or similar structural damage.
+Inlays and onlays can typically be used in place of conventional dental fillings to treat a dental cavity or similar structural damage.
 Whereas dental fillings are formed into place within the mouth during a dental visit, inlays and onlays are produced indirectly in a dental laboratory before being fitted and bonded to the damaged tooth by your dental expert.

 The remediation is dubbed an “inlay” when the product is bonded within the center of a tooth.
 Alternatively, the restoration is dubbed an “onlay” when the level of the damage needs an addition of one or more points of the tooth or complete protection of the biting surface.